maniospas/Blombly/docs/material/concurrency.md

 A key characteristic of Blombly is that all functions and struct methods have a chance of being executed concurrently if they do not take each other's outputs as inputs.
-For example, consider the following code snippet where print statements are called from within a function; they end up occuring non-sequentially.
+For example, consider the following code snippet where print statements are called from within a function; they end up occurring non-sequentially.
 This lets the language parallelize running tasks, and in this page we will show how to tame similar side effect that are not part of the business logic.
 Discussed concepts can be found throughout the user guide, but here